CCSMB/Standards/Standards/CCSMB-X.md

 ## Technical details

-The VFS file format is a text-based format that represents folder(s) as a lua table where the keys of the table are used as file names and values are used for conents.
+The VFS file format is a text-based format that represents folder(s) as a Lua table where the keys of the table are used as file names and values are used for contents.
-Directories in VFS are tables, whereas files have their contents embedded as a string.
+Directories in VFS are tables, whereas files have their contents embedded as strings.
-VFS files should be read and written in binary mode as to prevent converting binary charachters to `?` One drawback of the VFS format is that it does not save any MetaData of files compressed
+VFS files should be read and written in binary mode as to prevent converting binary characters to `?`.
+VFS archives do not store metadata, programs that need things like modification times will need to seek a alternative.

 ## Examples included